IdentifyService

 What if my verification is declined?

-If your verification is declined, you can try again by clicking "Get Verification Link" once more.
+If your verification is declined, you can try again by clicking "Try Again".
 A new registration fee will be charged.
 Common reasons for decline: blurry document photo, face not matching the document, expired ID, or unsupported document type.

 How long is the verification valid?